Laughter is the best medicine--especially for riders!

 she watched.
 She called me before my class, wished me good luck, and gave me some last minute pointers.

-from the Texas Gulf Coast, so we use the term winter loosely here.
-Still, everything is relative, and when our Texas blue
+the Texas Gulf Coast, so we use the term winter loosely here.
+Still, everything is relative, and when our Texas blue northers

-northers blow in, the temperature drop can be a little startling.
-From past experience I know that our local Christmas show
+blow in, the temperature drop can be a little startling.
+From past experience I know that our local Christmas show is an almost

 And this weekend was no different.
 As Trainer pointed out, it